kazama666/FastSplatting/README.md

 ## Performance Notes

 - Splat count and block size determine memory and draw-call overhead.
 Larger block size = fewer blocks = fewer draw calls but coarser culling
+- It is recommended to use less than 1.5K blocks.
 - The initial sort after loading or large camera moves may take several frames to converge;

 ## License